 Step 2: Make an implementation plan

 Once you have determined your compliance risk and have taken steps to alleviate these risks, it is time to create an implementation plan.
-Having a plan that can reduce your company and employee risk is essential to keeping on track and maintaining compliance.
+Having a plan to implement the steps to reduce your company and employee risk is essential to keeping on track and maintaining compliance.

 This plan should not only include actions the equity team should take, but should also include collaboration between your equity, HR/mobility, and payroll teams so you can scale your company’s equity program to accommodate your US domestic and globally mobile and remote workforce.